Zilliqa/dev-portal/zq2/docs/nodes/node.md

 ```
 _NOTE: Replace `zq2-mainnet` with the chain you are running on._

-To minimise the downtime of your node, we recommend pulling the new image locally before you stop your old node:
+To minimize the downtime of your node, we recommend pulling the new image locally before you stop your old node:
 ```bash
 docker pull asia-docker.pkg.dev/prj-p-devops-services-tvwmrf63/zilliqa-public/zq2:${ZQ_VERSION} # You can copy the new ZQ_VERSION from inside `start_node.sh`
 ```

 Stop your existing node:
 ```bash
 docker container ls # Identify the container ID of the existing node.
 This will look a 12 character hex-string (e.g. af6010f3f9ae). docker stop <container id>